 Transcript evaluations can be done in our office on a walk-in, first come, first serve basis.
 We hope that this service will provide prospective transfer students with appropriate information to facilitate enrollment at MCC.
 Students should bring the preliminary evaluation when meeting with an advisor and/or present to the Registrar’s office to register for classes.

 Students who are attending, or have attended, a college or university and are interested in registering at MCC need only submit proof of prior college coursework (an unofficial transcript) at the time of registration as proof of having met course prerequisites.
 It is not necessary to submit an official college transcript if a student is not pursuing a degree or certificate program at MCC.

-Academic advising for course and program selection is available through Advising and Counseling Services.
+Academic advising for course and program selection is available through Guided Pathways Advising.
 Students may also contact the Program Coordinator or appropriate faculty member for advising and program planning.